barbagroup/cloud-repro/examples/snake2d2k35/README.md

 All command-lines written below are run from the `README`'s directory.
 The environment variable `CLOUDREPRO` contains the path of the `cloud-repro` git folder on the local machine.

-1- (optional) Create the rotated geometry of the snake cross-section:
+i- (optional) Create the rotated geometry of the snake cross-section:

 ```shell
 python scripts/create_body.py